 Also Available On

-2D platformers have had a huge comeback in the past 5 years, but non of them really offer great challenge.
-Rogue Legacy offers a lot replay value thanks to the randomly generated dungeons and characters.
+2D platformers have had a huge comeback in the past 5 years, but none of them really offer a great challenge.
+Rogue Legacy offers a lot of replay value thanks to the randomly generated dungeons and characters.
 I love Rogue’s character selection system.
 You get to pick between three different people and when you die their attributes make an offspring that is similar.
 Some characters walk upside down, some have extra strength, health, MP, HP, and various other passive effects.
-This is really neat and some times you are forced to choose one particular character so the other bad genes are wiped out on your next death.
-You can upgrade your weapons at each rebirth and you can give up 30% of all gold you find to lock down the castle if you liked the previous lay out.
+This is really neat and sometimes you are forced to choose one particular character so the other bad genes are wiped out on your next death.
+You can upgrade your weapons at each rebirth and you can give up 30% of all gold you find to lock down the castle if you liked the previous layout.
 When you enter the castle you must forfeit all your gold so you start from scratch.
 This is a cool feature and doesn’t really get in the way.